Forthcoming and Online First Articles

 by Milena Kirova, Ivelina Lyubenova

-Abstract: The research goal of this article is to identify the risks in Bulgarian chemical industry that most need to be managed according to the chosen innovation management approach.
-The authors have set the following tasks: to make critical literature review about innovation management approaches and risk management in innovation activities; to conduct own empirical study using questionnaire for expert assessments and to systematise and analyse the results from the survey by using average scoring, grouping, structuring the results.
+Abstract: The research goal of this article is to identify the risks in the Bulgarian chemical industry that most need to be managed according to the chosen innovation management approach.
+The authors have set the following tasks: to undertake a critical literature review of innovation management approaches and risk management in innovation activities; to conduct an empirical study using questionnaire for expert assessments and to systematise and analyse the results from the survey by using average scoring, grouping, structuring the results.
 The main results are: the main types of innovations produced and the two most used innovation management approaches in Bulgarian chemical companies; detailed assessment of likelihood and impact of innovation risks; relationship between innovation management approaches and risks and identifying a list of risks that most need to be managed in accordance with the chosen innovation management approach.
 Finally, the paper presents a proposal for risk response according to innovation management approach.

 Keywords: risk management; innovation risks; innovation management approaches; chemical industry.